Enowiz777/community-app.v1/README.md

 - I finished working on useEffect().
 I just make it render in the beginning and called the paint() function whenever the submit button is clicked*.
 - I need to work on the chat section but I can't because I need to first create the authentication app so that the user name informaiton will be displayed on the chat seciton when they start putting data.
 - I can move on to working on photos.
 I can upload photo from the PC and display them in a grid format.
+- Later if I want to, I can create a S3 bucket to store the image.
+Or I can give option for user to either use the link so that it would store the information on the firstore instead.

+20230427

+- Work on the photo upload function.
+I will store photos in the Storage in the Firebase.
+-